espenfl/t4me/docs/parameters.rst

 ``transport_use_scattering_ontfly``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Deteremines if the scattering values should also be integrated on-the-fly
+Determines if the scattering values should also be integrated on-the-fly
 when performing Cubature integration.
 Only relevant if
 ``transport_integration_method`` is set to `cubature`.